avpnusr/sabnzbd/README.md

 **SABnzbd in container with multiarch support**
 ===

+**Important:** Python 2 is not supported anymore, so an old version of alpine linux (3.10) has to be used for this
+container.
+Please check, if using the SABnzbd container, using Python 3 is working for you! **[LINK](https://hub.docker.com/r/avpnusr/sabnzbd-dev)**

 Image is automatically updated, when a new version of SABnzbd arrives on GitHub.
 Supported architectures are amd64, arm64, arm.